norandomtechie/proton-fruit-classifier/README.md

 ## Fruit Classifier

 The fruit classifier is an on-device machine learning model that identifies objects in the camera's view in real time, entirely on the microcontroller with no internet connection.
-It classifies each frame into one of four categories: **apple**, **banana**, **strawberry**, or **background** (anything that is not a fruit).
+It classifies each frame into one of four categories: **apple**, **banana**, **lime**, or **blueberry**.

 ### Why On-Device ML?